-Fuel gauge
+■ Fuel gauge

-The fuel gauge shows approximately the amount of the fuel remaining in the tank.
+The fuel gauge shows the approximate amount of fuel remaining in the tank.

 The gauge does not return to "E" even though the ignition switch is in the "ACC" or "LOCK" position.

 The gauge may move slightly during braking, turning or acceleration due to fuel movement in the tank.